A US-China divorce – who gets what?

 This article is part of a wider special New Statesman Media Group feature on the US-China decoupling.
 On Investment Monitor we have a feature on how any drop in Chinese investment will have a bigger impact on Trump-voting states.
 In the New Statesman, Jeremy Cliffe examines the geopolitics of the situation, Emily Tamkin reports on its impact on the US election, and Ido Vock charts the social ties between the two countries.
 In Tech Monitor, Ed Targett reviews the growing impact this shift is having on technology supply chains.

-Viola Caon is a senior editor at Investment Monitor and joined New Statesman Media Group from Euromoney’s IJGlobal.
+Viola Caon is a senior editor at Investment Monitor, focusing on infrastructure, logistics and the Americas market.

 Sebastian Shehadi is political editor and senior editor at Investment Monitor and a contributing writer for its sister publication New Statesman.